-- Late 70s: Cleve Moler writes Matlab under an NSF grant as a front-end for the then current state-of-the-art numerical linear algebra packages LINPACK and BLAS. - Early 80s: Moler founds the MathWorks and introduces a commercial version of Matlab running on a PC and written in Fortran. - Early 90s: Matlab is rewritten in C and "handle graphics" is added into Matlab. - Late 90s: Matlab evolves into an OOP supporting LAPACK and optimized BLAS.
+- Late 70s: Cleve Moler writes Matlab under an NSF grant as a front-end for the current state-of-the-art numerical linear algebra packages LINPACK and BLAS. - Early 80s: Moler founds the MathWorks and introduces a commercial version of Matlab running on a PC and written in Fortran. - Early 90s: Matlab is rewritten in C and "handle graphics" is added into Matlab. - Late 90s: Matlab evolves into an OOP supporting LAPACK and optimized BLAS.

-A standard reference for this material is the superb text by Desmond Higman and Nicholas Higman, Matlab Guide, SIAM, Philadelphia, 2000.
-In addition, one can consult the Matlab documentation in the Math Library.
+An excellent reference for this material is the superb text (recommended but not required) by Desmond Higman and Nicholas Higman, Matlab Guide, SIAM, Philadelphia, 2000.